Knoevenagel condensation: Doebner modification

 The Doebner modification of the Knoevenagel condensation.
 Acrolein and malonic acid react in pyridine to give trans-2,4-pentadienoic acid with the loss of carbon dioxide.

 The Doebner modification of the Knoevenagel condensation entails the use of pyridine as a solvent with at least one of the withdrawing groups on the nucleophile is a carboxylic acid, for example, with malonic acid.
 Under these conditions the condensation is accompanied by decarboxylation.
 For example, the reaction of acrolein and malonic acid in pyridine gives trans-2,4-entadienoic acid with one carboxylic acid group and not two.
 Sorbic acid can be prepared similarly by replacing acrolein with crotonaldehyde.

 Examples and applications

 A Knoevenagel condensation is demonstrated in the reaction of 2-methoxybenzaldehyde 1 with the thiobarbituric acid 2 in ethanol using piperidine as a base.
 The resulting enone 3 is a charge transfer complex molecule.

-The Knoevenagel condensation is a key step in the commercial production of the antimalarial drug lumefantrine (a component of Coartem):
+The Knoevenagel condensation is a key step in the commercial production of the antimalarial drug lumefantrine:

 The initial reaction product is a 50:50 mixture of E and Z isomers but because both isomers equilibrate rapidly around their common hydroxyl precursor, the more stable Z-isomer can eventually be obtained.

 A multicomponent reaction featuring a Knoevenagel condensation is demonstrated in this MORE synthesis with cyclohexanone, malononitrile and 3-amino-1,2,4-triazole: